ENDOMETRIOSIS: SYMPTOMS, DIAGNOSIS AND TREATMENT

 Words by Carolyn Tate

-Severely painful periods, gastrointestinal problems, and pain during sex are among the most common endometriosis signs and symptoms.
+Severely painful periods, gastrointestinal problems, and pain during sex are among the most common endometriosis symptoms.

-Endometriosis affects more than 700,000 Australian women and teenage girls*.
-The disorder occurs when tissue like that found in the lining of the uterus grows outside of the uterus in other parts of the body – including on nearby pelvic organs such as the bladder, bowel and reproductive organs such as the ovaries and fallopian tubes.
+Endometriosis affects at least one in nine women and girls*.
+The disorder occurs when tissue like that found in the lining of the uterus grows outside the uterus in other parts of the body – including on nearby pelvic organs such as the bladder, bowel and reproductive organs like the ovaries and fallopian tubes.

 While there’s no known cure for endometriosis, treatments are available to ease symptoms and to help with the fertility challenges that can accompany the disease.
 See your doctor if you experience symptoms and ask about your treatment options.